 Philosophy, for me, begins with fascination and mystery.
 It starts with the astonishing fact that I find myself in some kind of existence doing something called living, and I seem to experience things like the functioning of my body, mind, and emotions, as well as being aware of a universe that I can observe.

-Ever since lying in the bath for hours during my time at university listening to talks by the comparative religion philosopher Alan Watts (when I probably should have been studying), I have been excited to try to understand why I am here, what exactly I am, and why anything exists at all.
+Ever since lying in the bath for hours during my time at university listening to talks by the comparative religion philosopher Alan Watts, I have been excited to try to understand why I am here, what exactly I am, and why anything exists at all.

 I have found that through the exploration of many different spiritual paths and philosophical viewpoints, I have been able to answer a lot of the questions that first troubled me when I began to deeply ponder the nature of reality during my time at university.